haskell-debugger/haskell-estgi-debugger/README.md

 ## Overview

-The `dap-estgi-vscode-extension` turns VSCode into Haskell debugger.
+The `dap-estgi-vscode-extension` turns VSCode into a Haskell debugger.
 VSCode offers a nice debugger UI while the debugger features are provided by the External STG Interpreter DAP Server.

 ```mermaid